 Every year, thousands of Americans are sent to the emergency department because of methadone abuse.
 Methadone can cause severe effects when abused, including respiratory depression and deadly overdose.
 However, those who struggle with methadone addiction may not be able to stop using this drug despite knowing they may face these consequences.
 Without the proper treatment, it can be difficult for someone to fully and safely overcome methadone addiction.

-Side Effects of Methadone Addiction
+What are the Side Effects of Methadone Addiction?

 The side effects of methadone use are similar to those caused by other opioid drugs.
 Drowsiness is common as well as confusion and other issues can ensue, such as: